 Milk and cookies may be a classic, but you can encourage kids to skip the usual empty-calorie after school snacks by offering great-tasting alternatives that put a new and healthier spin on snack time.

 We’ve compiled some healthy snack ideas that you can feel good about feeding your kids.
 The choices here will fill them up and might even make them smarter.

 Healthy snacks for kids

-- Sneakz Milkshakes: Sneakz chocolate, vanilla and strawberry milks have a taste kids love and effectively deliver key nutrients that they need, along with more fiber and less sugar than other leading flavored milks in the marketplace and many smoothie and juice drinks.
+- Sneakz Milkshakes: Sneakz chocolate, vanilla and strawberry milks have a taste kids love and effectively deliver key nutrients (like calcium and protein!) that they need, along with more fiber and 25% less sugar than other leading flavored milks!
 Each 8 ounce box contains a nutrient-rich mix of five vegetables — carrot, cauliflower, sweet potato, spinach and beets — making it a delicious snack with nutritional benefits for a balanced diet.
 Learn more about why Sneakz is good for kids.

 - Zucchini Muffins with Sunflower Seed Topping: Like with Sneakz, kids won't notice the vegetables in these yummy zucchini muffins.
+A great source of fiber and protein as well as vegetables!
 Skip the topping for kids under 5.

 - Toast with Toppings: These 20 great toast topping options ensure that kids will never get bored of this sandwich staple.

 - Honey-Roasted Nuts and Fruit: This excellent on-the-go snack combines dried fruit, which is rich in vitamins and antioxidants, and nuts, which add healthy fats and protein.